JNavas2/Page-Mail/README.md

 ## Features

-- Supports Chrome™, Edge™ and other Chromium-based browsers.
-(Firefox® is not supported due to Mozilla policies.)
+- Supports Chrome™, Edge™ and other Chromium-based browsers.<br/>(Firefox® is not supported due to Mozilla policies.)
 - Sends current web page by email with one click, keyboard shortcut (configurable), or Extensions menu
 - Supports Email link handler (mailto:), Gmail and Outlook
 - Optionally include a Subject prefix